Alvin2024/COMP3010-CW2/README.md

 Step 3 – opened the events in order where the log shows False.

 Step 4 – Recorded the full JSON path for the field using the order that I opened the event.

+Question 3:

+Step 1 – First checked what source types were available in the dataset by using the source count query.
+This then confirmed there is hardware source type available.

+Step 2 – I checked which web hosts have hardware inventory data, by searching the hardware source type and counted events by host.
+This then confirmed which hosts actually have hardware records available in the dataset.

+Step 3 – I then clicked one of the “gaccrux” hardware events and clicked view events and show more which revealed the processor number used on the web server under the CPU_TYPE field.